jjsullivan5196/tinkerbox/README.md

 Jupyter Lab is a registered trademark of the Jupyter Project.

-This software is distributed under the terms of the GNU Public License v3, please see `COPYING` for terms.
+This software is distributed under the terms of the GNU General Public License v3, please see `COPYING` for terms.